Ochayee: Production

 O. Aasaithambi made his directorial debut with Ochayee under Aachi Kizhavi Thirai Koodam banner.
 Newcomers Daya and Thamarai were selected to play the lead roles, Rajesh, Santhana Bharathi, Ganja Karuppu and Shakeela were also part of the film.
 The camera was handled by Premshankar and the music scored by Jeevaraja.
 The film producer Thiraviya Pandian said that he had been scouting for a suitable story since 2006 and was really excited when the director narrated the story to him.
 He added that Ochayee is a village subject that he was keen on and decided to produce it.
 The film had been shot in Madurai, Usilampatti, Theni and Chennai.
 A reported decision by the State Commercial Taxes department refusing to exempt the film Ochayee from entertainment tax stating that the title is not a Tamil name has triggered a fresh debate.
 The film director garnered support from political leaders including CPI State secretary D. Pandian and VCK supreme Thol.
 Thirumavalavan.
 'Ochayee' is a popular folk deity around Usilampatti in Madurai district.

 Soundtrack

 The film score and the soundtrack were composed by Jeevaraja.
 The soundtrack features 6 tracks with lyrics written by Snehan and O. Aasaithambi.
 The audio was released in 2010 in three different places: in Australia, at the Arulmigu Osandamman Temple in Pappapatti and at the AVM studio in Chennai.

 Reception

 The film was released on 5 October 2010 alongside four other films.

 Sify said, "The director Asai Thambi has nothing new to say other than rehashing so many earlier 'Made in Madurai' films with more melodrama and violence".
-Another critic stated, "Ochayee is the usual thorough-fare that we are used to.
+Behindwoods stated, "Ochayee is the usual thorough-fare that we are used to.
 A tried and tested formula, newcomers and the usual 'village' backdrop make this a dull watch" and called it "dull, disoriented and tedious".